 Introduction and Overview

-The AIHA Strategic Plan (2019-21) reflects the total enterprise, which includes our three LLCs (LAP, PAT, Registry Program), two foundations (Education and Guideline Foundations), Local Sections, and the Product Stewardship Society.
-The Strategic Plan includes metrics that measure success (key performance indicators, or KPIs), most of which are tracked by the AIHA Board throughout the year.
-The current plan was created in 2018 under the direction of a volunteer-led task force (a mix of Board members, at-large members, and staff), with expert facilitation and guidance by an outside consultant.
+Like the former plan, the new AIHA Strategic Plan reflects the total enterprise, which includes our three LLCs (LAP, PAT, Registry Program), two foundations (Education and Guideline Foundations), Local Sections, and the Product Stewardship Society.
+The Strategic Plan includes metrics that measure success (key performance indicators, or KPIs), which are tracked by the AIHA Board throughout the year.
+The plan was created under the direction of a volunteer-led task force (a mix of Board members, at-large members, and staff), with expert facilitation and guidance by an outside consultant.

 - John R. Mulhausen, PhD, CIH, FAIHA